DestanT/small-business-books/README.md

 ## __Challenges & Bugs__

 ### __Challenges__

 During the development of this project, several challenges were encountered:
 * Non-integer data in Google Sheets: To address this issue the Sheets in the Spreadsheet had to be manually pre-populated with "0"s.
 In the future, a more elegant solution; within the function itself, will be the preferred route to take when working with Google Sheets APIs again.
 * Visualisation with Plotext: When handling larger datasets, the "plotext" library struggled to display the data in a neat and useful fashion.
 To overcome this, two steps were taken:
   1. The data was grouped into weekly and monthly bar charts, allowing for a clearer representation of the data.
-  2. The given terminal size for Heroku of 80 x 24 was increased to 160 x 48, providing more space for displaying charts.
+  2. The given terminal size for Heroku of 80 x 24 was increased to 120 x 48, providing more space for displaying charts.
+        * Although, this still didn't produce the results as seen in a normal terminal.
+* Working with Plotext in general: the library felt very limited and clunky to work with.
+Examples of this include, but aren't limited to:
+    * Label placements - could not be changed and mostly got in the way of data.
+    * Having labels per bar - for a more accurate representation of the value of each data point, was not possible.
 * Designing the function to group the weekly/monthly totals: This proved challenging, especially for someone new to Python.
 However, through persistence, trial and error, the task was accomplished.
 * Google Sheets API usage limits: Designing functions for the application to stay within Google API usage limits of "60 requests, per minute, per user" posed difficulties.
 Depending on the size of the data requested and then exported, this usage limit was sometimes insufficient.
   * A time delay was implemented: For larger data sets a time delay was introduced to ensure compliance with the usage limits.
 Initially, an exact delay of 60 seconds every 60(ish) requests was used for efficiency.
 However, this occasionally still resulted in "429: Too many requests HTTP status code response" errors.
 To ensure the smooth running of the application, a less efficient, longer time delay was tested and thus, chosen.

 ### __Fixed Bugs__

 During the development of the project, and among many smaller bugs that were identified and fixed, here are a few notable ones:
 Among many fixed bugs throughout the project, these are a few notable ones:
 * Non-existent years: Previously, when prompted, the user could input a year that did not yet exist.
 This caused the application to encounter errors and stop functioning.
 This bug was fixed by implementing proper validation after said prompts to ensure the selected year is valid/exists before continuing operations.
 * Exceeding the Google Sheets API usage quota: Users can select a long date range, which more often than not meant exceeding the Google Sheets API quota of "60 requests, per minute, per user".
 This resulted in an error and ultimately the proper function of the application.
 A time delay was implemented to delay the time between the requests made and thus stay within the API usage limits.
 Although this made the application slower performance-wise, it prevented errors caused by exceeding the quota.

 ### __Unfixed Bugs__

 To the best of my knowledge, no unresolved bugs remain in the current version of the application.
 All identified bugs were addressed and fixed during the development process.

 ## __Technologies Used__

 ### __Languages__

 * Python 3.11.1

 ### __Libraries__

 * **Datetime**: Primarily used for date format validation and timestamps
 * **Math**: Used for basic mathematical operations
 * **OS**: Used for clearing the terminal for a better user experience